-- 1. The applicant must be a graduate of a regionally accredited college or university with a baccalaureate degree in an area other than education; without a professional teaching certificate; with a cumulative GPA of 3.0 or better, and with a GPA in the major area of 3.2 or better.
-Applicants with GPA's lower than the above requirements must submit a composite test score of 1000 on the Graduate Record Examination (GRE) if taken prior to 2012, a composite test score of 297 on the GRE if taken in 2012 or later, or a score of 393 on the Miller Analogies Test (MAT).
-No one will be admitted with a GPA below 2.5. - 2.
+- Applicant must have an earned baccalaureate degree in a field outside of education from a regionally accredited institution of higher education as verified by an official transcript; with a cumulative GPA of 3.0 or better, or a composite score of 297 on the GRE or 393 on the MAT. - 2.
 Prior to admission or within the first 12 semester hours of MAT coursework, the candidate must submit a passing score on all sections of the Florida (FTCE) Teacher Certification Examinations in the applicant's approved teaching field.
 An MAT candidate who does not pass the FTCE subject area examination (SAE) by the end of the first 12 semester hours of the graduate program may be suspended until the exam has been passed. - 3.
 A personal interview will be required. - 4.
-A photocopy of ID, passport, or driver's license will be required. - 6.
-Applicants must complete a background check and receive background check clearance from the Polk County School Board (PCSB).
+A photocopy of ID, passport, or driver's license will be required. - Applicants must complete a background check and receive background check clearance from the Polk County School Board (PCSB).